 Every once in a while you’ll find a friend who has a more positive take.
 That person probably backed a crowdfunding campaign for a local business or the campaign of a creative artist (which is in fact how crowdfunding platforms started way back in 2003 when ArtistShare created the first online platform for supporting musicians).

 Your friend might have helped a local cafe open their doors or be an avid reader and likes being able to have a say in what books get published on a platform like Pubslush.
-Or your friend is probably sending regular financial support to a musician or vlogger they love on a platform like Patreon and getting regular perks and communications created only for patrons like them.
+Or your friend is probably sending regular financial support to a musician or podcaster they love on a platform like Patreon and getting regular perks and communications created only for patrons like them.
 Yes, “patrons” like the old, old days of Michelangelo and the Medicis.

 Here’s a few other things your friends forgot to mention about business crowdfunding:

 - “Did you know there is a storytelling-focused crowdfunding platform with a streaming service that can help distribute your film?”

 - “Did you know that there’s a crowdfunding platform that can help you to legally get a 0% loan of up to $10k from your friends, family & fans?”

 - “Did you know that there’s even a crypto version of crowdfunding?”